 Who develops HR policies?

-Organisations often develop formal HR policies as they increase in size – although there is no set formula to help organisations determine the point in their development at which they need to employ an HR professional.
+Organisations often develop formal HR policies as they increase in size – although there is no set formula to help organisations determine the point in their development at which they need to employ people professionals.

 Typical examples of practice across organisations of differing sizes include: